roshan5619/Deep_Learning/TASK/Readme.md

 # 🚀 Spaceship Titanic - Passenger Transport Classification
+##  Objective
+To predict whether a passenger was **transported to an alternate dimension** during the collision of Spaceship Titanic with a spacetime anomaly.
+This analysis involves preprocessing, exploratory analysis, visualization, dimensionality reduction, and machine learning modeling.

+---

 ## 📄 Description of the Task
 - Explore and preprocess the data